-In order to avoid building-up excessive on- and off-balance sheet leverage in the banking system, a simple, transparent, non-risk based leverage ratio has been introduced.
+In order to avoid building-up excessive on - and off-balance sheet leverage in the banking system, a simple, transparent, non-risk based leverage ratio has been introduced.
 The leverage ratio is calibrated to act as a credible supplementary measure to the risk based capital requirements.

 Banks have a range of financial incentives to operate with high leverage.
 But it creates risk when it crosses a certain point.
-Therefore, the board' views that sound prudential controls are needed to ensure that the organization maintains a balance between its debt and equity.
-The board also believes that the bank should maintain its leverage ratio on and above the regulatory requirements which will eventually increase the public confidence in the organization.
+Therefore, the Board' views that sound prudential controls are needed to ensure that the organization maintains a balance between its debt and equity.
+The Board also believes that the bank should maintain its leverage ratio on and above the regulatory requirements which will eventually increase the public confidence on the organization.

-BRAC Bank calculates leverage ratio on quarterly basis as per the RBCA guideline of the Bangladesh Bank and submits it to the Department of Offsite Supervision (DOS), Bangladesh Bank along with CRAR report.
+BRAC Bank calculates leverage ratio on quarterly basis as per the RBCA guideline of the Bangladesh Bank and submits it to the Department of Off-site Supervision (DOS), Bangladesh Bank along with CRAR report.

-b) Policies and processes for managing excessive on and off-balance sheet leverage c) Approach for calculating exposure
+b) Policies and processes for

+managing excessive on and

+off-balance sheet leverage